-Although Wise was close to league average during his big league tenure (lifetime 101 ERA+), his 18-year career was far from ordinary.
-Like baseball’s version of Forrest Gump, he had a penchant for popping up in historically significant events.
+Although Wise was close to league average during his big league tenure (lifetime 101 ERA+), his 18-year career was far from ordinary, as he had a penchant for popping up in historically significant events.

 The following is all true of Wise:

 He was traded for a future first-ballot Hall of Famer -- twice.

 In February 1972, Philadelphia sent Wise to the Cardinals for 27-year-old southpaw Steve Carlton.
 Wise made an immediate impact for St. Louis, finishing second on the club with a career-high 5.3 Wins Above Replacement, per Baseball-Reference, in 1972.
 But his season paled in comparison to Carlton’s debut in Philadelphia.